haronmunene/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12. A script that displays the 10 newest files in the current directory
 13. A script that takes a list of words as input and prints only words that appear exactly once
 14. A script that displays lines containing the pattern "root" from the file /etc/passwd
+15. A script that displays the number of lines that contains the pattern “bin” in the file /etc/passwd